matteobaccan/owner/README.md

 This will install OWNER jars in your local maven repository.
 Or, you can pick the jar files from the target directory.

+### Continuous Integration

+You can access latest builds reports from [Jenkins on CloudBees](https://aeonbits.ci.cloudbees.com/job/owner-api/).

 MAVEN
 -----